Buca di Beppo: Menu

+Decor

+The name, which translates to “Joe’s small place” in Italian, reflects its heritage and focus on delivering family-style dining experiences with a quirky, kitschy, unforgettable ambiance.
+Each room at Buca is themed, including The Pope’s Room which pays homage to pontiffs past and present, The Cardinal Room complete with vestments, The Kitchen Table where you can catch all of the cooking action, The Poster Room with a ceiling filled with vintage Italian posters and finally, The Wine Room with a ceiling of wine bottles and grape vines.
+Each restaurant has a "Pope Table", a dining table with a bust of the current Pope atop a Lazy Susan and a “Poster Room.”

+The Pope Table is the restaurant’s largest table, in its own room, named for the centerpiece bust of the Pope.
+Most locations also have a Chef’s Table, usually inset to the wall, located directly across from the main kitchen, where the waiters and chefs will chat with guests and bring you samples of the kitchen’s magnificent dishes.
+Overall, the chain is known for its vintage photographs hung closely spaced throughout the restaurant.

+History

 Phil Roberts founded Buca di Beppo in 1993 as an imitation of "red sauce joints", Italian-American family restaurants in the northeast United States.
 Not Italian himself, Roberts wanted his restaurant's stereotypical depiction of Italian-American culture to be "intentionally in bad taste, but good-natured bad taste".
 He hired Vittorio Renda, a Milanese chef, and Roberts's architect son decorated the restaurant with Italians' family photographs from flea markets.
 In 1996, a new CEO, Joseph Micatrotto, brought less exaggerated Italian-American cultural depictions, based on his family's history, to the chain as it prepared to go public.

 The first restaurant, named Buca Little Italy, was opened in the basement level of a Minneapolis apartment building in 1993 by Twin Cities restaurant company Parasole Restaurant Holdings.
 Five years later, it was spun off and renamed Buca di Beppo.
-By 1999, there were 20 locations when Buca, Inc. began trading on the NASDAQ stock exchange.
+By 1999, there were 21 locations when Buca, Inc. began trading on the NASDAQ stock exchange.
+In December 2001, the company acquired the Boston-based Vinny Testa restaurant chain for $18 million.
+By this time, Buca operated 68 locations in 22 states.

-The chain continued to grow, but began to hit some rough spots a few years later.
-Business losses mounted, and in 2005, the U.S. Securities and Exchange Commission began investigating the company over securities laws.
-Two top executives left the company, three Buca di Beppo sites were closed, and the company described those restaurants and the Vinny T's chain as "discontinued operations" in fourth quarter 2005 earnings statements.
+In February 2005, the U.S. Securities and Exchange Commission ordered an investigation into the company to determine if it had violated securities laws relating to its accounting practices between February 2001 and March 2005.
+A month later, Buca had dismissed two top executives.
+In February 2006, a class-action lawsuit was filed against Buca di Beppo on behalf of the company's investors, accusing the company of overstating its revenue and failing to follow generally accepted accounting practices.
+Three Buca di Beppo sites were closed and the Vinny T's chain was listed as "discontinued operations" in the company's fourth quarter 2005 earnings statement.